Armstrong, George J. (1857-1925)

 Description, back: This card was a gift, undoubtedly, to Maybelle’s brother, Walter A. Church (1856-1923) and his wife, Minnie Belle Warders Church (1864-1958).
 Handwritten in cursive in pencil at the top of the card is written, “for Walter & Minnie”.
 Below this is written, “George and Belle Armstrong”, and “married March 31 - 1887”.

 Date: J. M. McMurry operated his studio in Port Townsend between 1886 and 1902.
 Given the inscription on the back of this cabinet card, this portrait may have been taken while George and Maybelle were on their honeymoon.
-This assumption would date the portrait to spring 1887.
+This assumption would date the portrait to Spring 1887.

 Condition: There is extensive foxing on the bottom third of the front of this card.
 The back side is stained extensively and the right edge has been exposed to light.